“What is some advice you would give to a leader who has a hard time letting go of the reigns and delegating to others?”

-For the last year I’ve been leading a weekly planning meeting of key staff who work to produce concerts at the Nashville Symphony.
-Each concert or event has many details requiring coordination from several departments, and so the weekly meeting is valuable time together.
+For the last year, I’ve been leading a weekly planning meeting of key staff who work to produce concerts at the Nashville Symphony.
+Each concert or event has many details requiring coordination from several departments, so the weekly meeting is valuable time together.
 Ever since I started leading the meeting, I struggled to find ways to engage staff more in discussion.
-I tried modifying the agenda, preparing more thoroughly and keeping myself informed of what was happening on the frontlines as much as possible so I could drive conversation.
-Nothing I did was getting the full results I wanted from the group, which was to empower more effective discussion and maximize our valuable time together.
+I tried modifying the agenda, preparing more thoroughly, and keeping myself informed of what was happening on the frontlines as much as possible so I could drive the conversation.
+Nothing I did was get the full results I wanted from the group, which was to empower more effective discussion and maximize our valuable time together.